turbosquid/lxc-clone-vagrant/README.md

 it creates.

 The latest lxc-clone that ships with lxc (see https://github.com/lxc/lxc) appears to be a rewrite in C, which presumably will work as expected; the shell script has been abandoned.
-This should work for vagrant users until the next major lxc-upgrade, at which point you could switch to the version that comes with the distribution.
-Alternatively, you could simply upgrade.
+In the meantime, this script should work for vagrant users until the next major lxc-upgrade, at which point you could switch to the version that comes with the distribution.
+Alternatively, you could simply upgrade now.